London Petrophysical Society

 - Special business meetings of the Organisation may be called by the Executive Committee whenever business requiring the immediate consideration of the membership arises well in advance of the Annual General Meeting.

-- Special business meetings of the Organisation may be called by the membership at any time provided such a petition is supported by not less than twenty-five members of good standing as signatories.
+- Special business meetings of the Organisation may be called by the membership at any time provided such a petition is supported by not less than twenty-five Charter members of good standing as signatories.

 - Technical meetings shall be held at a frequency not less than six per year.

-ARTICLE 12 – SECURITY OF INFORMATION
+ARTICLE 12 – SECURITY OF INFORMATION AND DATA PROTECTION

 ARTICLE 13 – AMENDMENTS

-- Amendments to these articles may be proposed by a committee appointed by the President or by petition in writing to the Secretary by any five members of the Organisation.
+- Amendments to these articles may be proposed by a committee appointed by the President or by petition in writing to the Secretary by any five Charter members of the Organisation.

 - The President shall place such proposals before a properly constituted meeting for discussion.
-These proposals shall be discussed and a motion tabled that they be put to a vote of the entire membership.
+These proposals shall be discussed and a motion tabled that they be put to a vote of the Charter membership.
 This motion requires a majority vote for its adoption.

 - No amendments shall be made which would cause the Organisation to cease to be a charity in law.
 Any amendments made to Article 2, Article 4 (Item 2) or this Article shall not take effect until the written permission of the Charity Commissioners or other body having Charitable jurisdiction has been obtained.